 A deposited plan must be lodged defining as lots the new minerals parcels.
 The plan should be prepared to comply with the following:

-Note The title for the minerals may be consolidated with the title for land by the lodgment of a suitable Request form 11R together with the prescribed fees.
+NOTE: The folio for the minerals may be consolidated with the folio for land by the lodgment of a suitable Request form 11R together with the prescribed fees.
 The boundaries of each title must be co-incident.

 Minerals under roads